Jeanne4L/portfolio/README.md

 # Sandra Petereau's portfolio

+Hi!
 Welcome to my portfolio!
-I'm Sandra Petereau, a passionate web developer.
+I'm Sandra Petereau, a front-end developer.
 Here are my school projects and soon there will be my professional and personal projects.

 ## Preview